Arkounay/QuickAdminGeneratorBundle/docs/README.md

     prefix: '/admin'
 ```

-You will probably want to secure the /admin route prefix, to do so you can add the following line in your `security.yaml`:
+You will probably want to secure the /admin route prefix.
+To do so, you can add the following line in your `security.yaml`:

 ```yaml
 access_control: